-While not a standout performer in any regard, the Tayama TMC-60XL does offer most of the convenience and expediency of pressure cooking for just $60, which is $40 less than the model we would suggest to most people.
+While not a standout performer in any regard, the Tayama TMC-60XL does offer most of the convenience and expediency of pressure cooking considerably less than the Instant Pot DUO60, the model we would suggest to most people.
 The one major downside to the Tayama is that it doesn't offer a saute function, so for things like chilis and stews you'll have to saute the onions and garlic in a separate pan, and then transfer them to the pressure cooker.
 Every other model we tested lets you saute everything right in the pressure cooker pot, before adding the rest of the ingredients and latching the lid on for the pressure cooker portion.
 This saves some dishes and makes things a bit more streamlined.
 However, if you don't mind doing an extra dish or 2, or you're mostly just making rice and beans, the Tayama gets you everything you really need in a pressure cooker for less than the competition.

 Tayama TMC-60XL Review